 The Dell WD19TB also hooks seamlessly to non-Dell laptops and supplies up to 90W of power.
 The two DisplayPort connections mean you can reap the full advantage of this high-speed display tech provided you have monitors with the said port.

 Do note that this Dell dock is a bit pricier than its counterparts above, but the good news is that it works as advertised on compatible systems.
-So far, it has managed to rake in an average user rating of 4.2-stars out of 5, and Fakespot estimates that 90% of these reviews can be trusted.

 Also on Guiding Tech